sailorfe/nick-cave-lyrics/README.md

 ## Changelog

+### 2024 Aug 26
+- Added artist to lyrics.json for potential future filtering

 ### 2024 Aug 25
 - Inserted choruses on "Babe, I'm On Fire" and "Let the Bells Ring."
 - Created `lyrics.json` with individual, previous, and next lines.